SRIRUPINPOTULA/Shortest-MetroPath-Finder/README.md

 **Method - 2:**

-To enhance user experience and provide a more intuitive interface, the existing C++ implementation of the shortest path finder has been integrated into a graphical user interface (GUI) using Qt.
+To enhance user experience and provide a more intuitive interface, the existing C++ implementation of the shortest path finder has been integrated into a graphical user interface (GUI) using Qt (which can be found in Shortest_Path directory for further details).
 This transition allows users to input the source and destination stations via text entry bars.

 Additionally, a dropdown menu has been introduced, offering users several options for interaction:
 1. List of All Stations: This option provides users with a comprehensive list of all available stations.